LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Introduction

 Accurately estimating latency and identifying system configurations that minimize it, however, is challenging.
-First, a commercial 5G NR system can have hundreds of configuration parameters~\cite{chroma, auric}.
-Identifying which ones mainly affect the latency and correctly modeling their impact is non-trivial, especially as each parameter can take dozens of possible values, resulting in hundreds of billions of potential configurations that a network operator can choose from.
-Second, intricate dependencies among parameters often yield counterintuitive behaviors.
+The 5G RAN has hundreds of configuration parameters~\cite{chroma, auric}.
+Identifying which ones mainly affect latency and correctly modeling their impact is non-trivial.
+Intricate dependencies among parameters often yield counterintuitive behavior.
 For instance, prior work has frequently assumed that URLLC can be achieved by simply shortening transmission time slots~\cite{wirth20165g, 7247338,8636206, 8683972}.
-In practice, however, using very short slots shifts the bottleneck to processing and radio interface delays.
-Depending on the chosen TDD pattern--which governs the allocation of uplink and downlink slots--packets may miss uplink opportunities or scheduling request windows, ultimately increasing latency rather than reducing it as we show in \hyperlink{6E_section}{\S~6E}.
-Finally, several variables like processing time, packet arrival time, delays inside the RF radios, etc. are nondeterministic.
-Analyzing the latency distribution based on the distributions of these random variables can quickly become intractable.
+In practice, however, using very short slots might shift the bottleneck to processing and radio interface delays.
+Depending on the chosen TDD (Time Division Duplexing) pattern--which governs the allocation of uplink and downlink slots--packets may miss uplink opportunities or scheduling request windows, ultimately increasing latency rather than reducing it as we show in \cref{sec:config_analyzer}.
+Moreover, several variables like processing time, packet arrival time, delays inside the RF radios, etc. are nondeterministic.
+Analyzing the latency distribution based on the distributions of these random variables quickly becomes intractable.